UDC-GAC/BDWatchdog/deployment/README.md

 timestamping (MongoDB) and metrics (HDFS+HBase+OpenTSDB) necessary programs.

 ##### 4th, Start the services
 Once the installation ends, all of the services should have been installed.
-You can start and test them one by one.
+They should have also been started, but at any rate you can start (if needed) and test them one by one.

 * Timestamping :
 ```